the-doctor1994/team-heart-of-gold/docs/proposal/proposal.md

 ##Team Members
 ###**Brenton Chasse** - Backend/Databases
 I am a senior Computer Systems Engineering student pursuing a minor in Computer Science.
 I work for and have accepted a full time job offer with IBM.
-Within "Software Group", I am part of developing a web app referred to as "Verse" where I have become familiar with using JavaScript and the Dojo toolkit for front end development.
+Within "Software Group", I am part of a team developing a web app referred to as "Verse" where I have become familiar with using JavaScript and the Dojo toolkit for front end development.

 I will be designing and implementing the database and associated backend support.